-By testing different possible selections, we found out [2, 3] that empirically, the following selections lead to the best clustering:
+Empirical results.
+By testing different possible selections, we found out [2,3] that empirically:

-• The best kernel is the Gaussian function $\rho(x) \sim \exp(-\text{const} \cdot x^2)$.

-• To describe the best threshold, we must describe, for each possible threshold t, the interval formed by all the threshold values t' that lead to the same clustering of the original points $x^{(j)}$ as t.
-Then, we select the threshold t for which this interval is the widest - i.e., for which clustering is the most robust to the threshold selection.
+- The best kernel is the Gaussian function $\rho(x) \sim \exp(-\text{const} \cdot x^2)$. - To describe the best threshold, we must describe, for each possible threshold t, the interval formed by all the threshold values t' that lead to the same clustering of the original points $x^{(j)}$ as t.
+Then, we select the threshold t for which this interval is the widest i.e., for which clustering is the most robust to the threshold selection.

-First challenge: explain the above empirical results.
-Our first challenge is to provide a theoretical explanation for the above empirical results.
+1st challenge: explain the above empirical results.
+Our 1st challenge is to provide a theoretical explanation for these empirical results.

-Second challenge: some observations may be erroneous.
+2nd challenge: some observations may be erroneous.
 In the above analysis, we assumed that all the situations that we observed and/or measured are exactly of the type in which we are interested.
 In other words, we assume that the only uncertainty is that the measurement values are imprecise.
 In reality, about some measurements, we are not sure whether the corresponding situations are of the desired type or not.